 Develop the Authority’s proactive and preventive legal policies and strategies aimed at forestalling disputes, controversies and litigation.

-Attend Board Meetings in the absence of the Corporate Secretary
+Attend Board Meetings in the absence of the Corporation Secretary

 Arrange and participate in stakeholder engagements (ICPSK, IOD, SCAC, AG).